Running with MPI

 - Group operations: Batch multiple operations before synchronizing

-- Optimize process mesh: Align with dominant communication direction
+- Optimize process mesh: align with the dominant communication direction

 Performance Monitoring